JuliaDataScience/JuliaDataScience/contents/dataframes_missing.md

 > there's a guidance to use camel case for types and modules
 > (see @sec:notation).

-The first thing we need to cover of the `missing` values is that they **propagate through several operations**.
+The first thing we need to cover for `missing` values is that they **propagate through several operations**.
 For example, addition, subtraction, multiplication, and division:

 ```jl